MarcinOrlowski/html-clock-plasmoid/README.md

 HTML Clock for KDE
 ==================

-Plasma/KDE clock widget, stylable with QT provided subset of HTML
+Plasma/KDE clock widget you can layout and style using HTML/CSS!

 ![Widget with fancy layout](img/widget-01.png)
 ![Widget with blinking dots](img/widget-02.gif)